ropensci/rnaturalearth/README.md

 ## First usage

-Here using `sp::plot` as a simple, quick way to plot maps.
+Here using `plot` as a simple, quick way to plot maps.
 Maps could also be made with `ggplot2`, `tmap` or other options.
 All retrieval functions accept an argument `returnclass = "sf"` to return package `sf` (Simple Features) objects.

 ``` r
 library(rnaturalearth)